 So what’s the industry response to public criticisms of ‘factory’ farms?
 A different descriptor, with or sometimes without any significant change to the process.
 ‘Family’ farm, ‘organic’ farm, ‘free range’ farm; the ‘ethical’ utopian fantasy of bucolic bliss is promoted by the well paid wordsmiths and advert creators in the employ of the death industries.
 Endorsements by ‘animal organisations’ set the final seal of betrayal of those whose ‘rights’ they claim to represent.
 ‘XYPCA approved’, ‘Freedom Food’, ‘Happy Cows / Sheep/ Hens’ say the labels and the TV ads.

 Those whose conscience has been stirring can relax again.
 ‘Whew.
 Glad someone has the interests of the animals at heart.’
 Donation made.
 Conscience salved.
-Been there.

 Putting it into context